Flying to New York for the game? Check out cheapOair for the cheapest flight ticket!

-New York Jets bars – if you can attend the game in person, who not watch it at an NFL sports bar in the company of friendly fans that share your love for the Jets?
+The best place to watch the New York Jets is at MetLife Stadium.
+But if you can attend the game in person, or the Jets are playing out of town, watch it at an NFL sports bar in the company of friendly fans that share your love for Gang Green!
 Check out the best Jets sport bars in the Big Apple and several other cities around the country.

 New York Nets Team History